robertdavidgraham/rdpscan/README.md

 # rdpscan for CVE-2019-0708 bluekeep vuln

 This is a quick-and-dirty scanner for the CVE-2019-0708 vulnerability in Microsoft Remote Desktop.
-Right now, there are about 700,000 machines on the public Internet vulnerable to this vulnerability, compared to about 2,000,000 machines that have Remote Desktop exposed, but are patched/safe from exploitation.
-Many expect that in the next few months a devestating Internet worm will appear similar to WannaCry and notPetya.
-Therefore, scan your networks and patch your systems.
-This tool makes it easy to scan your networks to find vulnerable machines.
+Right now, there are about 900,000 machines on the public Internet vulnerable to this vulnerability, so many are expect a worm soon like WannaCry and notPetya.
+Therefore, scan your networks and patch (or at least, enable NLA) on vulnerable systems.

-To use this tool, you can download a "binary" to run from the command line, or you can download the source and compile it.
-For Windows, there's a [precompiled binary](https://github.com/robertdavidgraham/rdpscan/releases/tag/v0.0.1) available.
+This is a command-line tool.
+You can download the source and compile it yourself, or you can download one of the pre-compiled binaries for Windows or macOS from the link above.

 This tool is based entirely on the `rdesktop` patch from https://github.com/zerosum0x0/CVE-2019-0708.
 I've simply trimmed the code so that I can easily compile on macOS and Windows,